Old Orchard Shoal Light

-Old Orchard Shoal Light was a sparkplug lighthouse in lower New York Bay marking a large shoal area.
+Old Orchard Shoal Light was a sparkplug lighthouse in Lower New York Bay marking a large shoal area.
 It was destroyed by Hurricane Sandy on October 29, 2012.

 History

 Old Orchard Shoal Light was completed and lit on April 25, 1893.
 The Fresnel lens was removed in 1950.

-Before moving on to Governor's Island and then finally Coney Island Light, Frank Schubert, said to be the last civilian lighthouse keeper in the United States, was stationed at Old Orchard Shoal Light.
+Before moving on to Governors Island and then finally Coney Island Light, Frank Schubert, said to be the last civilian lighthouse keeper in the United States, was stationed at Old Orchard Shoal Light.

 Old Orchard Shoal Light is listed on the National Park Service's Maritime Heritage Program as Lighthouse to visit and as one of New York's Historic Light Stations.